 The city-level programme saw participation from nearly 1,000 people across multiple activities, demonstrating strong public engagement for cleanliness and environmental stewardship.

 The initiative began with a Swachhata Walk & Run for Cleanliness, featuring 3 km, 5 km, and 10 km categories, with enthusiastic participation from around 300 runners and walkers across age groups.
-The run was flagged off by Shri M. N. Harendhira Prasad (IAS), District Collector, Visakhapatnam, in the presence of Shri Kumar Dilip, President, Sulabh International, and Shri Pankaj Jain, Controller General, Sulabh International.
+The run was flagged off by Shri M. N. Harendhira Prasad (IAS), District Collector, Visakhapatnam, in the presence of Shri Kumar Dilip, President, Sulabh International Social Service Organisation (SISSO), and Shri Pankaj Jain, Controller General, SISSO.
 The event was also honoured by the presence of Shri Velagapudi Ramakrishna Babu, MLA, Visakhapatnam East.

 To engage young minds and the wider community, the launch event featured painting and sand-sculpting competitions on the theme of Swachhata, along with educational booths and mobile exhibitions on waste management, sanitation, and hygiene awareness.
 Winners received gold, silver, and bronze medals, with two runners-up in each category also receiving medals, while all participants were awarded certificates of participation.